Sailing on the R/V Kilo Moana

 Ocean life in the Southern Ocean is impacted by a unique combination of micronutrients.
 The metal manganese (Mn) - needed for effective photosynthesis - is abundant everywhere else in the global ocean, but found only in vanishingly low concentrations in the Antarctic.
 Other elements that are usually scarce, like zinc (Zn), are so abundant in the Southern Ocean that they may be toxic.
 How have phytoplankton adapted to these unique conditions?
 And what limits do these elements place on a changing Southern Ocean?

 As part of the GEOTRACES GP17 project, we are working to understand the distribution and bioavailability of the Zn across the Southern Ocean and its impact on phytoplankton and ocean biogeochemistry.
+We are using voltammetry to measure the concentration of bioavailable Zn at ocean pH levels.

 We are also growing Antarctic phytoplankton in the lab, in collaboration with Natalie Cohen (Skidaway Institute of Oceanography) to find out how these plankton adapted to high Zn and low Mn.